dk14/wolfram-mega/docs/dsl.md

 This approach allows for synchronization-safe use of external services in script body.

 > `async-mutex` is third-party library, so no guarantees.
 In `nodejs` environment using `await mutex.runExclusive` instead of `await` makes differnece as well as in browser.
-Some custom js execution envornments (VMs) might require `await` on `dsl.if` and derived constructs, which we skipped in this doc.

-> awaits on `dsl.if` while not required, still might benefit you in terms of tractability of errors: otherwise, you might see `PerfectHedge` where you'd logically expect `OnePayPerObservation` or even vice-versa. `allowReplacedPay` from `unsafe`, while compatible with fire and forget, would still make errors even less tractable.

 ### Applicability of SMT solvers
 > TLDR: not applicable